-The sonar and navigation information from your Fishfinder are displayed on the screen in a variety of easy-to-read views.
-There are many views available on your Fishfinder.
-When you press the VIEW key, the display cycles through the available views on your screen.
-When you press the EXIT key, the display cycles through the available views in reverse order.
+The sonar and navigation information from your Fishing System is displayed on your screen in a variety of easy-to-read views.
+There are many views available on your Fishing System.

-When you first power up the control head, Sonar View will be the default view.
-You can display and hide any view to suit your fishing preferences.
+- Default View: When you first power up the 798ci HD SI control head, Side Imaging®/Sonar Combo View will be the default view. - Cycle: When you press the VIEW key repeatedly, the display cycles through the available views on your screen.
+When you press the EXIT key, the display cycles through the available views in reverse order. - Customize: You can display or hide any view to suit your fishing preferences.
+See the following pages for more information about each View.